mos9527/evbunpack/README.md

 Supports compressed archives and basically every recent version of EVB (tested 6.x & 9.x)

+Can also restore the original executable for easier reverse engineering

 ### Installation
 	pip install evbunpack
+If PE restoration is desired, install [pefile](https://github.com/erocarrera/pefile) alongside this script

 ### Usage